omeriliski/Team-Page/README.md

 # Team-Page
-Team page design with grids and SASS
+Responsive team page design with grids and SASS